 I don’t usually make different meals for the children and me, but I really wanted shrimp.

 Will took one look at my plate and requested a taste.
 Then another taste.
 Then another.
 Before I knew it, he’d eaten his food and half of mine.

 He had never eaten shrimp before but one single taste left him positively smitten with the meaty little sea-dwellers.

-Earlier this week, when I went to go make myself some shrimp with dinner, I was smart and made a lot more … and after taking one bite of this recipe I was in love.
-Is it terrible that I secretly wished Will wouldn’t finish his serving?
+Is it terrible that I secretly wished Will wouldn’t finish his serving when I made this recently?
 Is it even worse that I was disappointed when he cleaned his plate?

 It’s true.
 I was.
-But these are just oh so good.
+But this dish is just oh-so-good.
 Truly.